xcat2/confluent-docs/docs/advanced_topics/sle152ibinstall.md

 ### confluent configuration

 xCAT does not understand how to collect addresses for InfiniBand.
-Instead, enable confluent collection of the InfinBand addresses:
+Instead, enable confluent collection of the InfiniBand addresses:

     # nodegroupdefine ib net.ib.bootable=1 discovery.policy=permissive,pxe